jeremymcrae/cifer/README.md

 * paternal_id: sample ID for the proband's father
 * chrom: chromosome that the CNV is on (eg "1", "2", ..., "X")
 * start: start nucleotide of the CNV as integer
-* stop: stop nucleotide of the CNV as integer
+* stop_pos: stop nucleotide of the CNV as integer

 Optional arguments are:
-* cnv: dataframe of CNv info, not necessary for predicting inheritance, used for evaluating CNVs if we plot the population distribution.
+* cnv: dataframe of CNV info, not necessary for predicting inheritance, used for evaluating CNVs if we plot the population distribution.
-# DATAFREEZE_DIR: path to folder containing files listing study samples, and
+* DATAFREEZE_DIR: path to folder containing files listing study samples, and their relationships.
-    their relationships.

 The code should be available at: https://github.com/jeremymcrae/cifer